BeNhNp/Bilingual/files/screenshots/tool.md

 ## TODO

-1. reimplement it with C++, use the virtual-list or lazy-loading or the adapter to handle large data.
+1. reimplement it with C++, use the virtual-list or lazy-loading or the adapter to handle large amount of data.

 2. add a word management tab to store and read data from database such as sqlite.

+3. add batch processing and ctrl+z/redo functions.